 Unpack the source code and enter the package directory:

-There are two different methods of compiling LAMMPS using make or cmake.
+There are two different methods of compiling LAMMPS using make (support CPUs) or cmake (support GPUs).
 We introduce both methods here:

 Compile LAMMPS using make with KOKKOS support